File structures for game development. Not as sexy as adding a new effect to the game's visuals. Nonetheless, it needs to be dealt with.

 This is a breakdown of how I organized my latest game project in Xcode, version control and storage.

-I recently finished my second game after having put my first game on hold for a while.
+I recently finished my second game1 after having put my first game on hold for a while.
 Which kinda makes my second game the first, but more on that in another post to come.

 I started the second game as I felt I had learned so much since I began working on the first game.
 I wanted to try a new structure of my approach to game development on a new fresh canvas.
 I will now go back and reapply this structure to my first game.

-So, my game project structure did evolve a lot between the two games.
+My game project structure did evolve a lot between the two games.
 And it is ever-changing and as I've now started pre-production on my third game, where I'm fine-tuning, streamlining and revising it even more.

 But for now, let's focus on how the second game ended up being handled.

-I use git to version control the main code base and I keep the repository origin on GitHub.
+I use git to version control the main codebase and I keep the repository origin on GitHub.

 This has worked out fine, as the games I've been working on are not that heavy on art and sound.
 The repository sizes has a small footprint.